(1) Figure Types: --- Arhat --- King --- Lay Person --- Monk --- Siddha Figure

-(4) Types of Portraits: - Based on Life (True Portrait) - Copies Based on Life - Iconic Features - Self Portraits - One of a Kind - Ngadrama 'Looks Like Me'
+(2) Types of Portraits: - Generic - Distinctive Iconographic --- Iconic Features & Characteristics - Based on Life (True Portrait) --- Copies Based on Life --- Self Portraits --- Ngadrama 'Looks Like Me'

 True portrait sculpture should be a true likeness of a living person of the past or present.
 With regard to portrait sculpture in Himalayan and Tibetan style art there are no fixed rules, doctrinal requirements, or even individual traditions.
 The portraits, as the term is loosely used, can be of generic faces or any figure of a human considered to have been historical or even mythical.
 Figurative art and portrait art are terms that are often used interchangeably.
 Portrait sculpture whether a true portrait or a generic figure has in the past depended on time and place, along with the inclinations of the patrons and availability of qualified and talented artists.

 There are four main topics: (1) Figure & Facial Types, (2) Function of Portrait Sculpture, (3) Sets of Figures, (4) Types of Portraits.

 There are Eleven Figurative Forms (iconographic) in Himalayan style art.
 From the eleven forms only five are included in portrait art.
 The five are: Arhat, King, Lay Person, Monk and Siddha Figure.
 The six that are not included in portrait art are: Buddha, Peaceful Deity, Semi-Peaceful/Wrathful, Wrathful, Animal Headed and Warrior.